 Jade quality is determined by the following factors: colour, translucency, texture (grain density & clarity), and cut.
 The value of a jade piece is dependent on a confluence of quality factors.
 Most importantly, it has to be pleasing to the individual owning the piece.
 Your seller should be able to have a conversation with you regarding all four quality factors should you need further guidance.
 Click here to view the four quality factors.

 Aim to get jade bangles that are custom-cut according to specially-designed proportions, instead of mass-produced hololiths.
 A hololith is a ring shape carved from a single piece of stone.
 Mass-produced hololiths prioritise maximising the number of bangles that can be crafted from a single jade boulder.
 Fine jewellers place the necessary time and resources into developing proportions that benefit the customer.
 Bangles crafted with a set of proportions in mind would make a difference both in aesthetics and in how the bangle fits on a human wrist.
 Your comfort is key to the longevity of your bangle’s wearability.
 Click here to find out more about jade bangle cutting techniques.

 YOUR VERY OWN JADE KIT

-Apart from asking questions, we have prepared The Choo Yilin Jade Kit, a comprehensive guide that will hopefully help to demystify the purchasing of jade forever.
+Apart from answering the above questions, we have prepared The Choo Yilin Jade Kit, a comprehensive guide that will hopefully help to demystify the purchasing of jade forever.
 We really hope it helps you, and anyone else you’d like to share the knowledge with.

-Click the image to download your very own jade kit:
+Click the image below to download your very own jade kit: